grgcombs/IntelligentSplitViewController/README.md

-IntelligentSplitViewController - It's almost omniscient!
+[Obsoleted] IntelligentSplitViewController - It's almost omniscient!
 =============
 by **Gregory S. Combs**, based on work at: